-Organisations wishing to apply for community partnership funding should contact Gilly Alexander at Sport Waikato on (07) 858 5388 to discuss their proposed projects.
+Organisations wishing to apply for community partnership funding should contact Sport Waikato on (07) 858 5388 to request a meeting time to discuss their proposed projects.
 An application will be provided following these discussions.

-Projects may target just one age group of girls or girls of all ages and identify key communities where partnerships and delivery will be established.
-Projects may focus on developing sporting pathways, connecting individuals to clubs and opportunities to participate.
-All projects should be focused on a partnership approach.
-An advisory panel will ensure where possible a region wide coverage is achieved when allocating this fund.
+Projects may target just one of these specific age groups and identify key communities where partnerships and delivery will be established.
+Projects may however span all age groups and communities when helping to develop sporting pathways.
+Projects focusing on a school cluster approach may also be received.
+An advisory panel will ensure region wide coverage is achieved when allocating this fund.

 Priority will be given to projects that are seen to address both KiwiSport and community priorities and show evidence of the following: